 When playing with limitations on both resources, you will run into resources stalling of that kind rather soon, when trying to build Cubes.
 E.g. starting with 3'000 crew already requires you to wait some time for the second Cube and/or to build another Nexus, as the buildings required for full techtree up to two Advanced Assembly Matrizes costs 2'700 crew of the 3'000 starting.
-Idealizing the build time to be 215 for the required buildings would only give you an additional 1128 crew which is just enough for one Cube.
+To put it in another perspective: 2000 crew/min is a starbase equivalent of more than 6, and that planet-site.
+One Advanced Assembly Matrizes on the other hand can be fed crew by ca. 3-4 starbases.
+That is relatively maintainable.
+But it also shows, why Nexus are very important for Borg players.
+They only thing that can alleviate that crew problem is using Assimilators, as the crew they steal is added to the main pool, if they are at full 200 or 200 crew already.
+But that requires more micro management and puts off building Cubes for Dilithium requirements.

 Also the starting supply is not that much in terms of fast building.
 The build up to two Advanced Assembly Matrizes costs 43 of the 100 Energy Nodes (minimum value and if you recycle your scout that is).
 With a Holding Beam it costs even more.
-So the supply will run out after 7 Cubes and an increase of supply will cost 500 dil. and gain 20 supply (another 3 Cubes) but take additional time.
+So the supply will run out after 7 Cubes and an increase of supply will cost 500 dil. and gain 20 supply (another 3 Cubes) but takes additional time.

-So for a full squad of eight cubes a supply upgrade is necessary, as well as a second Nexus is highly advised.
+So for a full squad of eight cubes a supply upgrade is necessary, as well as a second or better third Nexus is highly advised.
 Otherwise the additional 7 cubes would take another 42 minutes of crew gain.
-When playing with starting crew limited to 3'000, the borg mostly suffer from lack of crew and not so much from a lack of dilithium.
+When playing with starting crew limited to 3'000, the borg mostly suffer from lack of crew and not so much from a lack of Dilithium.
+They tend to pile up Dilithium, which can easily be turned into supply and defense stations.